simonkneer/Symmetry-Aware-Autoencoding/README.md

 #Structure

-Each of the directories belonging to a dataset (Burgers_Equation, Sudden_Expansion, Kolmogorov_Flow) can be downloaded and run independently from each other.
+Each of the scripts belonging to a dataset (Burgers_Equation, Sudden_Expansion, Kolmogorov_Flow) can be downloaded and run independently from each other.
-Each of these holds a subdirectory called DATA to which the corresponding data from our repository (insert link) should be downloaded.
+Each of these holdsneeds access to the directory called DATA to which the corresponding data from our repository (https://zenodo.org/record/5642671) should be downloaded.
 Each directory also contains a subdirectory called models, where the scripts save the trained models.

 #-----------------------------------------